 On larger boats you will also want to winterize your generator.

-Beyond the fuel system and cooling system, the fall is a great time to change your oil so your engine is stored with clean oil, to top off all of your fluids, and to put rust preventative lubricant on all your hydraulic arms for your steering, power tilt, and trim tabs.
+Beyond the fuel system and cooling system, the fall is a great time to change your oil so your engine is stored with clean oil.
+Top off all of your fluids, and put rust preventative lubricant on all your hydraulic arms for your steering, power tilt, and trim tabs.